Jamesburgess44/Day-Trip-Generator/README.md

 # Day-Trip-Generator
-will generate a day drip
+will generate a day trip